 Maria Callas is one such case.
-Words often fail to express the feelings that arise when one hears her renderings of the operatic art because Callas was not merely a soprano with an excellent voice, one technically superior.
-She combined what operatic stars and starters can only dream of: the passion that can breathe life into the music and make the lyrics (words) take shape and form so much so that you, the listener, can feel the pain, the caress, the lust and the loss.
+Words often fail to express the feelings that arise when one listens to her renderings of the operatic art because Callas was not merely a soprano with an excellent voice, one technically superior.
+She combined what operatic stars and starters can only dream of: the passion that can breathe life into the music and make the lyrics (simple words) take shape and form so much so that you, the listener, can feel the pain, the caress, the lust and the loss.

 The Prodigious Callas